DIJIT: A Robotic Head for an Active Observer: Previous Work

 \item {Systems that use fixed stereo camera geometry; such as ATLAS~\cite{atlas_percep} and THORMANG~\cite{thormang};} \item {Systems that utilize cameras that pan individually and utilize a common tilt; such as Manfredi~\cite{manfredi_implementation_2006}, the COG Project~\cite{goos_cog_1999}, iCub~\cite{icub_head}, and Tombatossals~\cite{antonelli_learning_2015};} \item {Systems that utilize cameras that pan and tilt individually; such as OREO~\cite{huber_oreo_2018}, KTH~\cite{KTH}, ESCHeR (ETL)~\cite{escherETL}, Agile~\cite{samson_agile_2006}, and Zhang~\cite{xiaolinzhang}; and,} \item {Systems that utilize cameras that pan, tilt, and roll independently; such as ETL-Humanoid~\cite{etl_humanoid_cognition}, Robot Bionic Eyes~\cite{robotbionichead}, TRISH~\cite{milios_design_1993}, MAC-EYE~\cite{cannata}, and Van Opstal~\cite{vanOpstal}.} \end{enumerate}

-DIJIT falls in the fourth category; it is equipped with a full three rotational degrees of freedom for each of its two cameras.
-This is augmented by a neck providing an additional three mechanical degrees of freedom.
-Considering the heads in Category~\ref{cat_4}, only ETL-Humanoid~\cite{etl_humanoid_cognition} and Robot Bionic Eyes~\cite{robotbionichead} also have three degrees of freedom in the neck.
-Robot Bionic Eyes~\cite{robotbionichead} does not provide optical degrees of freedom and has lower resolution cameras.
-TRISH~\cite{milios_design_1993}, while having very precise motors, has only one degree of freedom in the neck, and does not have a human-like inter-camera baseline.
+DIJIT falls in the fourth category; it is equipped with a full three rotational DOF for each of its two cameras.
+This is augmented by a neck providing an additional three mechanical DOF.
+Considering the heads in Category~\ref{cat_4}, only ETL-Humanoid~\cite{etl_humanoid_cognition} and Robot Bionic Eyes~\cite{robotbionichead} also have three DOF in the neck.
+Robot Bionic Eyes~\cite{robotbionichead} does not provide optical DOF and has lower resolution cameras.
+TRISH~\cite{milios_design_1993}, while having very precise motors, has only one DOF in the neck, and does not have a human-like inter-camera baseline.
 MAC-EYE~\cite{cannata} focused on mimicking the muscles of the human eye with a sphere actuated by four independent tendons and motors.
 However, the robot does not include a neck \cite{cannata_saccade}.
 The Van Opstal robot~\cite{vanOpstal} uses six independent tendons that resemble human eye muscles; however, only a single camera has been constructed, with the experiments reported in simulation.

-Of all the heads reviewed, only iCub~\cite{icub_head}, OREO~\cite{huber_oreo_2018}, and Agile~\cite{samson_agile_2006} have a baseline length that is close to that of humans.
-However, iCub~\cite{icub_head} only implements three degrees of freedom in total in the two cameras, and many experiments on the real robot use fixed camera orientation.
+Of all the heads reviewed, only iCub~\cite{icub_head}, OREO~\cite{huber_oreo_2018}, and Agile~\cite{samson_agile_2006} have a baseline that is close to that of humans.
+However, iCub~\cite{icub_head} only implements three DOF in total in the two cameras, and many experiments on the real robot use fixed camera orientation.
 OREO~\cite{huber_oreo_2018} lacks an individual camera roll and does not report on saccade performance, focusing instead on speed.
-In Agile~\cite{samson_agile_2006}, each camera is bulky, 20.5cm$\times$20cm (W$\times$H), and the head provides a range of motion that is considerably smaller than that of humans.
+In Agile~\cite{samson_agile_2006}, each camera is bulky, 20.5cm$\times$20cm (W$\times$H).